ericng921/bikesharing/README.md

 Having the visualization, it provides better understanding of the relationship between the variables and the details of the data so we can pitch the report to investors

+The original and new csv files are not able to be uploaded since the file exceed the limited of 100MB in github.

 ## Result